Saving Kenya’s Coastal Forests

-Help us save 810 acres of Kenya’s threatened coastal forest.
-For £100, you can Buy an Acre of Dakatcha Woodland, saving the home of endangered species like the Clarke’s Weaver, Sokoke Scops Owl and Golden-rumped Elephant Shrew.
+World Land Trust (WLT) is pleased to announce that we have reached the target to save 810 acres of Kenya’s threatened coastal forest.
+Dakatcha Woodland is home to endangered species like the Clarke’s Weaver, Sokoke Scops Owl and Golden-rumped Elephant Shrew.

-If we lose Dakatcha, we could tip these, and some of Africa’s other ‘small wonders’, towards extinction.
-Dakatcha urgently needs protection.
-Illegal charcoal production, hunting, uncontrolled pineapple farming and the constant threat of deforestation could see this rare, vulnerable habitat go up in smoke.
-Help us save Dakatcha before it’s too late.
+If we lost Dakatcha, we would tip these, and some of Africa’s other ‘small wonders’, towards extinction.
+Dakatcha urgently needed protection.
+Illegal charcoal production, hunting, uncontrolled pineapple farming and the constant threat of deforestation could have seen this rare, vulnerable habitat go up in smoke.
+You helped us save Dakatcha before it’s too late.

 10 REASONS TO SAVE DAKATCHA